leifbr/f5certlabs/docs/class2/module02/lab3.rst

 *Q1.
 What is the cookie name?
 Note the information after the cookie.*

-Let’s begin by creating a custom HTTP profile.
+Let's begin by creating a custom HTTP profile.

 +----------------------------------------+------------------------------------------+---------------------------------------------+
 | Name:                                  | **secure-my-website**                    |                                             |